chain-ml/council-writing-assistant/README.md

 Create and interact with an Agent using `run_agent.ipynb`.
 This notebook implements the Agent developed in the [tutorial](./docs).

 ### Command Line App
-Interact with a ResearchWritingAssistant Agent on your commant line by running `python run_agent.py`
+Interact with a ResearchWritingAssistant Agent on your command line by running `python run_agent.py`